yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/commands/yeoman-server.md

 files cause the browser to refresh via [LiveReload](http://livereload.com).
 Should you not have LiveReload installed locally, a fallback reload process will be used instead.

-Any changes to CoffeeScript or Compass files result in them being recompiled, meaning that no manual intervention is required to write and preview code in the format you feel most comfortable with.
+Any changes to CoffeeScript or Sass files result in them being recompiled, meaning that no manual intervention is required to write and preview code in the format you feel most comfortable with.